sbhakat/Play-data-MD/README.md

 # Play-data-MD
 COLVAR_data: Provides time-series data for each chi1 and chi2 angle  (Main file)

-COLVAR_sincos: Time-series data with sin and cos modifications of each chi1 and chi2 angles respectively.
+COLVAR_sincos: Time-series data with sin and cos modifications (Removing periodicity from data: sin(x)-<mean> or cos(x)-<mean> where x is chi1 or chi 2 angles) of each chi1 and chi2 angles respectively.(Main file)

 scaledfeatures.pkl: Output of scaled_feature.py (run: python scaled_feature.py) which consists of scaled sin and cos modifications of each chi1 and chi2 angles.
+(Same as COLVAR_sincos but in .pkl format)

 Download the data here: https://www.dropbox.com/s/7sb8sg7at0icu7h/data.zip?dl=0